 Table of Contents

-Within the last 30 years, research on CWI has increased exponentially, primarily because of the substantial benefits.
-Several clinical and scientific studies have demonstrated that CWI effectively combats multiple disease conditions and improves athletic performance.
+Within the last 30 years, research on cold water therapy has increased exponentially, primarily because of the substantial benefits.
+Several clinical and scientific studies have demonstrated that it may effectively combat multiple conditions and improve athletic performance.

 1. Improves Blood Circulation